trywilco/ditto-android/Readme.md

 Update the `dittoConfig.plist` file with the proper values for `appId` and `authToken`.
 You can find these values in the Ditto Portal `Connect` tab listed as the App ID and Online Playground Authentication Token.

-The endpointUrl in the config file is currently not used in the SwiftUI app.
+The endpointUrl in the config file is currently used to connect to the beta environment of Big Peer that is used for the Ditto MongoDB Connector.

 ## Run the SwiftUI App